 You can also find Ricki’s recipes and articles in a number of publications.
-Currently, she is working on her fourth book, Candida-Free Living (Da Capo), which is both a cookbook and guidebook on how to live happily and thrive on the anti-candida diet.
+Currently, she is working on her fourth book, Candida-Free Living: 100 Recipes and a 3-Stage Program to Restore Your Health and Vitality.
+(Update: This book has since been published–yay!)

 I’ve written about Ricki a few times on gfe.
 I “met” Ricki several years back via her blog, which was formerly called Diet, Dessert and Dogs.
 (FYI: Don’t dismay … Ricki’s dogs—“the girls” that all of us who follow Ricki’s blog love to read about—are still very much in the picture.)
 Ricki and I became really good “online” friends almost instantly and, happily, we finally got to meet in real life last summer.
 It was such a treat!

 Honestly, everyone loves Ricki!
 She’s a dear … super friendly and so helpful and supportive to all.
 Plus she’s so entertaining in her posts and, of course, the part everyone especially loves—her awesome gluten-free recipes!
 Her recipes also happen to be refined sugar free (often totally sugar free), and vegan (which means dairy free and egg free, too, of course).
 You truly won’t miss a thing in her recipes because Ricki is a gifted recipe developer.